The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Tropical differential equations

-The two main examples of differential semiring we will work with are the following: \begin{ex} \begin{enumerate} \item Consider the idempotent semiring $\pb$ of formal power series with boolean coefficients.
-Endowing it with the map $d$ defined by
+The two main examples of differential semiring we will work with are the following: \begin{ex} \begin{enumerate} \item Consider the idempotent semiring $\pbb m$ of multivariate formal power series with boolean coefficients.
+Endowing it with the differentials $\{d/dt_i\}_{i \in [m]}$ defined by